Thrashin': Plot

 Meanwhile, Corey mopes around.
 He starts to miss Chrissy and begins to practice downhill skateboarding.
 With a broken arm, he has to be very cautious, and he proves unable to perform well.
-Having doubts, Chrissy exits her bus on the highway and hitch-hikes back to Los Angeles just in time to see Corey and Hook battle it out in the last turn of the downhill race.
+Having doubts, Chrissy exits her bus on the highway and hitchhikes back to Los Angeles just in time to see Corey and Hook battle it out in the last turn of the downhill race.
 Hook flies over the side of the road, and Corey speeds through the finish line at 63 MPH off a ramp and into a crowd of fans who cheer him in victory.
 He is awarded a professional contract with Smash Skates and enough money to rebuild the ramp destroyed by the Daggers.
 Hook tells Corey that he respects his skill and approves of Corey's relationship with Chrissy, seeing Corey as worthy and respectful and having taken his talk with Chrissy to heart.
 In respecting Corey, Hook, for the first time, is looked at as respectable as well.